josharnow/PanDerm/README.md

 [[`Cite`](#citation)]

 Warning: this repo is under construction.
-## Introduction
-Diagnosing and treating skin diseases require advanced visual skills across domains and the ability to synthesize information from multiple imaging modalities.
+**Abstract:** Diagnosing and treating skin diseases require advanced visual skills across domains and the ability to synthesize information from multiple imaging modalities.
 While current deep learning models excel at specific tasks like skin cancer diagnosis from dermoscopic images, they struggle to meet the complex, multimodal requirements of clinical practice.
 Here, we introduce PanDerm, a multimodal dermatology